A guide to factory cleaning and why it is important

 A clean factory is a factory that allows your workforce to do their job properly.
 The goal of any company should be to have a factory that is well-organised, easy to use and promotes a good working environment.
 Workers should be able to find what they need easily and quickly, so that they are able to do their job without issue.

-If your factory is not effectively cleaned, you risk workers being unable to find the materials they need – leading to increased human error – which in turn leads to increased waste and costs – and slower turnarounds in production.
+If your factory is not effectively tidied, you risk workers being unable to find the materials they need – leading to increased human error – which in turn leads to increased waste and costs – and slower turnarounds in production.
 This sort of environment is also likely to be more stressful to your staff, potentially creating disharmony in the workplace.

 It’s better for your customers

-While regulations are in place to protect your workforce, there are also regulations in place for your customers.
+While rules are in place to protect your workforce, there are also regulations in place for your customers.
 These hygiene regulations need to be met when it comes to the product you are making, so that your consumers can be assured they are buying safely.

 In this regard, good factory hygiene might mean storing your materials properly and ensuring all machines are clean, so that the final product can be delivered to the consumer without any risk of contamination or harm to them.
 Doing otherwise might cause you to lose customers, which is never ideal for any business.